ioBroker/create-adapter/README.md

 * Or TypeScript with the following optional tools:
   * [TSLint](https://github.com/palantir/tslint) for code quality
   * [nyc](https://github.com/istanbuljs/nyc) for code coverage
-* Choice between indentation: tabs or 4 spaces
+* Choose between indentation: tabs or 4 spaces
+* Choose your preferred quote style (JS only for now)
 * Predefined settings page for the admin UI
 * Choice of an OpenSource license and automatic creation of the license file
 * Built-in component tests using `mocha` & `chai` (with `chai-as-promised`), `sinon` (w/ `sinon-chai`) for: